This Function is used to create a VPC in xpose using the output from the

 A logical value indicating whether text ID labels should be used as plotting symbols (the variable used for these symbols indicated by the

-xpose data variable).
-Can beFALSE
+idlabxpose data variable).
+Can beFALSEorTRUE.- type

 Character string describing the way the points in the plot will be displayed.
 For more details, see

-if you don't want observations in the plot.- by
+plot.
+Usetype="n"if you don't want observations in the plot.- by

 A string or a vector of strings with the name(s) of the conditioning variables.
 For example